 In 1983, Kary Mullis Had a breakthrough about how to develop a way to amplify (make more identical copies) DNA to make huge amounts of copies of a particular DNA sequence.
 This technique is used in many applications around the world.
-Some of those techniques include cloning, diagnosing hereditary diseases, parentage testing and in our case, for cats testing for infectious diseases and parasites.
-We call it a PCR test and it stands for polymerase chain reaction.
+Some of those techniques include cloning, diagnosing hereditary diseases, and parentage testing.
+In our case, of course, its for cat testing for infectious diseases and parasites.
+We call it a PCR test and it stands for a polymerase chain reaction.

 Responsible Breeders depend on a PCR test to determine the health of a kitten

 The key to understanding a PCR test is to know that every human, animal, plant, parasite, bacterium, or virus contains genetic material.
 This genetic material can be DNA or RNA sequences and are unique to their species.
 In addition, individual members of a species have DNA that is unique to them.
 For instance, a child only has half the DNA from its mother.
 The other half from his father.
 So, it is partially the same but unique to the baby.
 The same is true of the genetics of a virus or bacteria.

 That virus has a unique signature that shows it is part of that species.
 Feline PCR testing sample is blood, stool, skin scraping, hair, a cheek swab or throat swab.
 Therefore when the amplification is complete the scientists can tell the cat DNA from the other genetic material in the test.
 That is how the labs can return results that tell us that a cat has a certain virus or bacteria.
 Here below are the steps taken to give us such a great insight into our cat’s health.